Most AI pilots look great in a demo. The model performs, stakeholders nod, and then nothing ships.

-Designs, builds, and deploys ML solutions across the full operational lifecycle: data pipeline architecture, model training, deployment, monitoring, and retraining.
+Designs, builds, and deploys ML solutions across the full operational lifecycle: data pipelines, model training, monitoring, and retraining.

 Building the model is only 20% of the work.
-Deploying it, monitoring drift, maintaining retraining pipelines, and keeping inference latency in bounds is the other 80%.
+Deploying it and maintaining inference latency is the other 80%.

-Designs for production from day one — MLOps practices are built in from the start, not retrofitted after a successful demo.
+Designs for production from day one - MLOps practices are built in from the start, not retrofitted later.

-Stays accountable when the prototype meets real data, real users, and real operational conditions — where most general software agencies stop showing up.
+Stays accountable when the prototype meets real operational conditions - where most general software agencies stop showing up.

 Production-grade ML requires more than model accuracy.
-Four capabilities separate partners who can get you to production from those who'll leave you holding a stalled pilot.
+These four capabilities separate winners from stalled pilots.

 1. Who owns the model and data pipeline after deployment?
 The answer should be you, unconditionally, with full documentation and no proprietary dependencies that require ongoing vendor access.